Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

-In October of 2011 I was awarded this deck refinishing project.
-The deck and the balcony were originally finished with a solid color stain.
-It’s been a few years since then.
-The deck has been well maintained, but after being subjected to a severe hail storm, the stain started to peel in many places, primarily on the decking and handrails.
+In October of 2011, I was awarded this deck refinishing project.
+The deck and the balcony were initially finished with a solid color stain.
+It's been a few years since then.
+The deck has been well maintained.
+However, after being subjected to a severe hail storm, the stain started peeling on decking and handrails.

-The unique feature of this deck is a soffit-like drain system installed by the homeowners to prevent rainwater from dripping on the patio underneath.
-The system covers most of the joists, but there are openings that expose parts of the ledger -
+The unique feature of this deck is a soffit-like drain system installed by homeowners to prevent rainwater from dripping on the patio underneath.
+The system covers most of the joists, but some openings expose parts of the ledger -

 and supporting beams -